 Bibliographic database covering all aspects of global contemporary public policy issues ranging from public health, the environment, housing, human and civil rights, to international conflict and natural disasters.
 It draws on a diverse array of scholarly publications, conference papers, government documents and current reference works to provide up-to-date information on the broad range of topics of concern to the world today.
 Publications from the 1950s to present.

-Comprises more than 28 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-Citations may include links to full-text content from PubMed Central and publisher web sites.
+Comprises more than 36 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+Citations may include links to full-text content from PubMed, publisher sites, and an F&M Full Text button that links to our other online resources.

 Index to content from core journals in all areas of science and technology.
 Provides lists of sources cited, plus publications citing the original article.
 Also known as SCI.
 Covers 1900 to the present.